bvaughn/react-virtualized/docs/Grid.md

-  isVisible,   // This cell is visible within the grid (eg it is not an overscanned cell) key,         // Unique key within array of cells rowIndex,    // Vertical (row) index of cell style        // Style object to be applied to cell (to position it) }) {
+  isVisible,   // This cell is visible within the grid (eg it is not an overscanned cell) key,         // Unique key within array of cells rowIndex,    // Vertical (row) index of cell style        // Style object to be applied to cell (to position it);
+               // this must be passed through to the rendered cell element }) {
   // Grid data is a 2d array in this example... const user = list[rowIndex][columnIndex]